-Based on these criteria, we developed guidelines for how bioassessment indices could be used in each class of modified channel (Figure 37).
+Based on these criteria, we developed guidelines for how bioassessment indices could be used in each class of modified channel (Figure 39).
 In cases where insufficient data are available for analysis, we recommend additional data collection targeting the class of modified channel.
+These guidelines do not supersede conclusions about the applicability of tools to Central Valley Floor streams described in Part 1 of this report.